kbrecordzz/bookmarks/README.md

 HOW TO USE IT:

 1. Have your own web server with PHP installed on it.
 If you have this, I assume you know how to set up a website too.
-So, put index.php where you want to have it.
+So, put index.php where you want it.
 2. Create the directory "data" in the same directory as index.php.
 This is where all the data is stored.
 Make the directory able to write to (in Linux: chmod 777 data/ - this is unsecure because it gives EVERYONE permission to do ANYTHING, but it works).
 3. Set your own password in index.php (if ($_POST["login"] == "password").